 What is an Automated Valuation Model?

 An AVM is a tool that is designed to perform the same function that manual appraisals do – establish the value of the building.
 In order to get that kind of valuation, they use historical databases that contain similar transactions.
 Of course, since the context changes over time, they also take the present physical infrastructure into account in order to get a more or less objective estimation.
 While these tools are quite effective, the industry has been taking its sweet time to adopt them, as humans are still considered to be the cheaper and more reliable alternative.

 This looks like it may be changing in the near future, however, considering the fact that AVMs rely on Big Data, which means that their potential for making accurate, reliable valuations in the future far surpasses that of man.

 Big Data in Real Estate

 All that being said, AVM still has a lot to offer even today.
-Many real estate agents, brokers, major financial institutions, as well as mortgage lenders utilize the services of AVM providers in order to boost their performance.
+Many real estate agents, or proptech companies, major financial institutions, as well as mortgage lenders utilize the services of AVM providers in order to boost their performance.
 The reason for this is quite simple: AVMs offer incredible accuracy, a much more comprehensive coverage, and they streamline the process immensely, making it much less time-consuming.

 AVMs utilize a hedonic model in their algorithms, along with a repeat sales index, which helps make the price estimate much more accurate.
 A good AMV will have access to all information relevant to the property in question, such as its sales history and sales data for other similar buildings.
 The effectiveness of this process depends on the data used, as only high-quality data can really be considered reliable and representative.
 It’s important to note, however, that an AVM cannot simply physically enter the building to perform the evaluation, which in this case gives humans the edge, as they may spot faults that are otherwise undocumented in the data.